18F/glossary/README.md

 ```
 {
   {
-    "glossary-term": "Glossary",
+    "term": "Glossary",
-    "glossary-definition": "A useful tool for finding the definitions of terms"
+    "definition": "A useful tool for finding the definitions of terms"
   }
 }
 ```